-At the closing of the ML Enterprise Acquisition, we (i) issued to the equityholders of Even Financial Inc. an aggregate of 28,164,811 shares of the Series A Redeemable Convertible Preferred Stock, par value \$0.0001 per share (the "Series A Preferred Stock"), of MoneyLion Inc., along with an additional 529,120 shares of Series A Preferred Stock to advisors of Even Financial Inc. for transaction expenses, valued at \$193.7 million, (ii) paid to certain Even Financial Inc. management equityholders approximately \$14.5 million in cash and (iii) exchanged 8,883,228 options to acquire Even Financial Inc. common stock for 5,901,846 options to acquire Class A Common Stock, of which the vested portion at the acquisition date was valued at \$9.0 million.
-The equityholders and advisors of Even Financial Inc. are also entitled to receive an additional payment from the Company of up to an aggregate of 8,000,000 shares of Series A Preferred Stock, based on the attributed revenue of ML Enterprise's business during the 13-month period commencing January 1, 2022 (the "Earnout"), and certain recipients of options to acquire shares of Class A Common Stock are entitled to receive dividend equivalents in lieu of receiving Series A Preferred Stock, subject to certain conditions (the "Preferred Stock Equivalents").
-The combined value of the Earnout and Preferred Stock Equivalents was \$45.3 million as of the closing of the ML Enterprise Acquisition.
+At the closing of the Engine Acquisition, we (i) issued to the equityholders of Even Financial Inc. an aggregate of 28,164,811 shares of Series A Preferred Stock, along with an additional 529,120 shares of Series A Preferred Stock to advisors of Even Financial Inc. for transaction expenses, valued at \$193.7 million, (ii) paid to certain Even Financial Inc. management equityholders approximately \$14.5 million in cash and (iii) exchanged 8,883,228 options to acquire Even Financial Inc. common stock for 196,728 options to acquire Class A Common Stock, of which the vested portion at the acquisition date was valued at \$9.0 million.
+In addition, certain recipients of options to acquire shares of Class A Common Stock were entitled to receive dividend equivalents in lieu of receiving Series A Preferred Stock, subject to certain conditions (the "Preferred Stock Equivalents").
 The total purchase price was approximately \$271.1 million, subject to customary purchase price adjustments for working capital and inclusive of amounts used to repay approximately \$5.7 million of existing indebtedness of Even Financial Inc. and pay \$2.9 million of seller transaction costs.